Struggling with hearing? Request a hearing test appointment today.

 We encounter many kinds of sounds and noises during the day, and not all of them are kind to our ears and hearing.
 Even the apparently simple and relatively sedate act of cutting the grass with a petrol lawnmower and the loud noise it produces can be too much for the delicate hairs in the ear that are part of the hearing process.

-Petrol lawnmowers, along with other common household power tools and equipment, including chainsaws, are around the 90-100 decibel (dB) level, meaning you can only use them for around 15 minutes before damage to your hearing starts to occur unless you use some form of hearing protection.
-Contrast this with the dB of an ordinary conversation, which is around 60, or a whisper, measured at just 15 dB.
+- Industrial noise – Petrol lawnmowers, along with other common household power tools and equipment, including chainsaws, are around the 90-100 decibel (dB) level, meaning you can only use them for around 15 minutes before damage to your hearing starts to occur unless you use some form of hearing protection.

 There is some good news for tinnitus sufferers amid all this thundering noise, however.
 For instance, here at Regain Hearing, we’ve developed pioneering tinnitus treatment that we’ve been working on for years and can reduce the sounds of tinnitus or get rid of them altogether.
 So you don’t have to “learn to live with tinnitus”, as doctors can often say to patients, as one of our patients who we successfully treated for the condition says: